cdent/gabbi/docs/source/fixtures.rst

 the stack of context managers will fail in unexpected ways.
 Instead initialization of real resources should happen in ``start_fixture``.

 At this time there is no mechanism for the individual tests to have any direct awareness of the fixtures.
-The fixtures exist, instead, on the inside of the API being tested.
-Their most common function is expected to be the creation of sample data, by whatever means make sense for the system being tested.
+The fixtures exist, conceptually, on the server side of the API being tested.

+Fixtures may do whatever is required by the testing environment, however there are two common scenarios:

+* Establishing (and then resetting when a test suite has finished) any baseline configuration settings and persistence systems required for the tests.
+* Creating sample data for use by the tests.

 If a fixture raises ``unittest.case.SkipTest`` during ``start_fixture`` all the tests in the current file will be skipped.